 What is meant by “actions being raised”?
 The scholars say it is a symbolic displaying of our actions to Allah.
 Of course Allah is All-Seeing, All-Knowing and does not need for our actions to be displayed to Him as He is constantly aware of them.
 However if the slave is not aware of Allah’s constant vigilance then he should at least strive to do good actions at times when his actions are displayed to Allah.
 If he is able to gain Allah’s pleasure at these times then he hopes that Allah will overlook his wrongdoings and shortcomings at other times.
 There is a daily display after Fajr and `Asr, and a weekly display on Monday and Thursday, and a yearly display, which takes place in the month of Sha`ban.
 The Messenger of Allah ﷺ was keen to do good works at all these times and was keen for his Ummah to do the same.

 One of the greatest works we can perform in Sha`ban is fasting, and this is what the Prophet ﷺ loved to be doing when his actions were raised, on Monday and Thursday and also during Sha`ban.
 Sayyidah `A’ishah said of the Prophet ﷺ: “I did not see him fasting in any month more than Sha`ban.”2 She also said: “The month which he loved to fast the most was Sha`ban.”3 Both hadith of course refer to voluntary fasting outside of Ramadan.
-Some hadith suggest that he would fast the whole of Sha`ban, although there is perhaps more evidence to suggest that he would fast most of the month and leave a few days.
+Some hadith suggest that he would fast the whole of Sha`ban, although there is perhaps more evidence to suggest that he would fast most of the month.
 In another hadith he said ﷺ, in response once again to a question about his fasting in Sha`ban: “In this month those who are destined to die are recorded for the Angel of Death.
 I love for my name to be recorded when I am fasting.”4

 One of the wisdoms behind the Messenger of Allah ﷺ fasting abundantly in Sha`ban is mentioned by Sayyidah `A’ishah, who said that in Sha`ban he would make up any voluntary fasts that he had missed during the course of the year.5 At this time she would fast with him to make up any of the fasts that she had missed in Ramadan.6 From this we learn the necessity of making up any days of Ramadan which we have missed before Ramadan comes round again and also the importance of making up supererogatory actions which we are accustomed to performing.
 The scholars also mention that fasting in Sha`ban before Ramadan resembles praying the supererogatory prayers which come before the obligatory prayer, while fasting in Shawwal after Ramadan resembles praying the supererogatory prayers which come after the obligatory prayer.
 Performing supererogatory actions makes up for any deficiencies in the obligatory actions that we have performed.